SaaStr Annual 2018 Review: Key Takeaways and Ideas Worth Spreading

 The lack of company culture also leads to micromanagement.
 Neither you nor your employees need that.

 If you are struggling to define your company culture, ask your peers’ opinion.
 What do they think of your company image?
-However, be ready to take immediate actions upon the feedback you receive, as lack of any action will only lead to aggravations.
+However, be ready to take immediate action upon the feedback you receive, as lack of any action will only lead to aggravations.

 To sum it – “culture is the operating system of your company”.
 Schedule regular maintenance unless you want to deal with massive system glitches.